bparanj/crystal/programming/iac/docs/provisioner/terratest.md

    - You can also write custom scripts or test suites in any programming language to perform specific tests on the Packer-built image.
    - These tests can be integrated into your continuous integration and deployment (CI/CD) pipeline to automatically test the image after it is built.

 While Terratest can be used to test Packer templates and the infrastructure code around them, it may not be the most common or specialized tool specifically for testing Packer images.
-Serverspec and InSpec are more commonly used for infrastructure and image testing due to their declarative nature and focus on configuration testing.
+Serverspec and InSpec are more  used for infrastructure and image testing due to their declarative nature and focus on configuration testing.

 Ultimately, the choice of testing framework or approach depends on your specific requirements, the complexity of your Packer templates, and the level of automation and coverage you desire in your testing process.
 It's important to choose a testing approach that aligns with your team's skills, project needs, and infrastructure ecosystem.